tirzaelise/Afstudeerproject/PROGRESS.md

 I changed the code to understand natural language so that it is a class.
 This way, I can use \_\_init\_\_ so that I only have to load in the parser, database, key words and properties once, making the code a little faster.
 I also wrote code to generate the properties of the drinks that were ordered.
 This is used to fastly check what drinks are available since it is a dictionary of the following format: {drink name: {drink property1: property value1, drink property2: {synonym of drink property value2: property value2}}}.

+## Wednesday 31/05/2017

+I changed the code to generate synonyms using Wordnet instead of PyDictionary, because the synonyms are more relevant and you can constrain them with a pos tag.
+I also changed the dict of key words, it is now an easier format and simply holds all a synonyms as key and the known word as value so that it is easy to retrieve the known word.
+I also wrote code to update the available drinks using a list of all the drink properties so that properties can be flagged True or False.
+I also worked a lot on my midterm progress presentation.